 If you are dining at the Seminyak cafe, don’t forget to browse the boutique on the way out.
-There are some gorgeous pieces for home and the wardrobe.
+There are some gorgeous pieces for the home and the wardrobe.

 A very Instagrammable place, get your taste buds and camera ready for their beautifully bright smoothie bowls, grab a Love Mug or dig into a Kynd Big Mac.

-If you still have room, hop next-door for one of their delicious ice creams.
+If you still have room, hop next door for one of their delicious ice creams.
 Open daily.

 Take them to La Lucciola for breakfast or lunch and you are bound to impress.
 Set in a grand, two-storey, open-air building with a thatched roof, it feels more like a beautiful beach house than a restaurant.

-Generous bamboo tables and chairs allow for privacy, undisturbed views to the water and the opportunity to bathe in the breeze that is one to the benefits of the cafe sitting right off the sand.
-Go for a long lunch to enjoy the view.
+Generous bamboo tables and chairs allow for privacy, undisturbed views of the water and the opportunity to bathe in the breeze which is one of the benefits of the cafe sitting right off the sand.

 For lunch, freshly made, allergy-friendly salads power out from the kitchen for the health nuts alongside the famed Pulled Pork Charcoal Roll and Dirty Burger.

 Thirsty?
 Grab a young coconut, green smoothie or fresh juice.
 Open daily.

-Zula Vegetarian Paradise
+6. Zula Vegetarian Paradise

 Committed to clean and conscious eating, Zula follows strict practices to ensure their food is GMO-free, organic and cooked in the most nourishing way possible.
-They also deliver.
-Open daily.

-The principles are the same; they serve up a beautiful, clean, plant-based menu and also sell organic groceries for those who need some healthy supplies while they are in Bali, stocking everything from food to cosmetics.
+The principles are the same; they serve up a beautiful, clean, plant-based menu and also sell organic groceries in Bali for those who need some healthy supplies while they are in visiting, stocking everything from food to cosmetics.

 Earth Cafe also delivers via Whatsapp.
 Open daily.

 Reminiscent of a mix of Palm Springs and Hawaii, Neon Palms feels a little like you’ve stepped directly into an influencer’s Instagram feed.

 The menu at Neon Palms is extensive – offering something for everyone from vegans to vegetarians, meat-eaters and the kids too.
 Open daily.

-The laid back, colourful vibe at Sea Circus is echoed in their food; vibrant, delicious and unpretentious.
+The laid-back, colourful vibe at Sea Circus is echoed in their food; vibrant, delicious and unpretentious.

 The menu is small but it packs a nutritious punch.
 For breakfast, tuck into a Quinoa & Chia Seed Coconut milk Porridge with goji berries, Granola with bee pollen, fresh berries and banana or Green Eggs made with feta and mushy peas.